 Obtaining a visa to Russia can be difficult, and it’s practically impossible without insurance.
 No matter which visa you choose to apply for, there is a well-defined process for applying and getting your Russian visa.
 The process begins in an unusual way, however – you must first have an invitation.
 Hotels and hostels will usually issue a visa invitation to anyone staying with them for a small fee.
 If you are not staying in a hotel or hostel, you will need to buy an invitation and this can be done through a travel agent.

 With your invitation in hand, you can then fill out the application and submit it to any Russian embassy.
-The cost for processing the application vary widely and depend on the type of visa, how quickly you need it, and other unpredictable factors.
+The cost for processing the application varies widely and depends on the type of visa, how quickly you need it, and other unpredictable factors.

 Why Travel Health Insurance is Required for Russia